PFGimenez/poirot/README.md

 Here is the list of the options of `poirot`:

 - `-avoid` List of characters to avoid (if for example some characters are filtered).
-- `-subst` Filename of the substitutions configuration file (more information in the next section).
+- `-dict` Filename of the semantics dictionary (more information in the next section).
 - `-maxdepth` Set the max depth search (default: 10).
 - `-maxsteps` Set the max steps search (default: 1000).
 - `-oracle_timeout` Set the timeout to oracle calls (in seconds, -1 for no timeout).